SovaNetwork/utxo-tracing/README.md

 - `GET /spendable-utxos/block/{height}/address/{address}`: Get spendable UTXOs for an address at a specific block height
 - `GET /select-utxos/block/{height}/address/{address}/amount/{amount}`: Select UTXOs for a specified amount

+*Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below.*

 ## Installation

 ### Using Docker Compose